 The Best Neighborhoods in Fort Worth

 With a hot housing market and great cost of living, it’s no wonder families are moving to Fort Worth over other popular urban destinations.
-Out of 100 metro areas, Fort Worth ranks 15th on the list of U.S. News Best Places to Live.
-Whether you’re looking for hi-rise condos and lofts or southern suburbia landscapes, you’ll easily be able to find the perfect home for you and your family.
+Out of 125 metro areas, Dallas-Fort Worth ranks 21st on the list of U.S. News Best Places to Live.
+Whether you’re looking for high-rise condos and lofts or southern suburbia landscapes, you’ll easily be able to find the perfect home for you and your family.

 “The city and region offer significant employment opportunities, diverse and affordable housing options, and a wonderful quality of life,” says Brenda Hicks-Sorensen, assistant director of economic development for the City of Fort Worth.
 “All of this has been recognized nationally, and continues to draw people to our city and the region.”